Skip to main content Link Search Menu Expand Document (external link)

 The instructor has discretion to assign + and - grades within those ranges and to decrease the thresholds for grades if the overall grades are lower than expected.
 This discretion may be used to award small amounts of credit for exceptional contributions to in-class discussion.

-Individual assignments (total: 40%)
+Individual assignments (total: 50%)

 ComponentWeight

-Reading response: Soul of a New Machine6%
+Reading response: Soul of a New Machine5%

-Project reflection5%
+Project reflection6%

-Team assignments (total: 40%)
+Team assignments (total: 30%)

 ComponentWeight

-Design mockup and requirements document5%
+Design mockup and vision document5%

-Final exam (total: 20%)
+Exam (total: 20%)

 Comprehensive exam